While investment firms ponder ICOs, this team is barreling ahead with a $100 million ICO fund

 Diabetes management platform Glooko raises $35 million

-Most investors are trying to get a handle on initial coin offerings, which have begun racing through the tech ecosystem like a fire, veering off into multiple directions and causing excitement and confusion and some degree of terror as they grow in number.
+Most investors are trying to get a handle on initial coin offerings, which have begun racing through the tech ecosystem like a fire, veering off in multiple directions and causing excitement and confusion and some degree of terror as they grow in number.

 In the simplest terms, the offerings enable startups to create their own digital currencies and sell them to users who can either redeem them later for the startups’ services, or sell them on a coin exchange at a later date.

 Because the offerings are unregulated, most venture capitalists remain wary of them, even as their very line of work suddenly looks threatened.
-(Why sell equity to an investor, when your customers are willing to throw money at you?)
+(Why sell equity to an investor when your customers are willing to throw money at you?)

 However, one San Francisco-based firm is barreling full steam ahead into the world of ICO investing: Pantera Capital, founded 14 years ago by Tiger Management veteran Dan Morehead, whose team was among the first to launch funds focused exclusively on bitcoin and other digital currencies.